codingsf/rmaslr/README.md

 Options:
-	-a,     --app/--application,   Remove ASLR for an application -apps,  --applications,        Print a list of Applications -b,     --binary,              Remove ASLR for a Mach-O Executable -?/-h,  --help,                Print this message
+	-a,     --app/--application,   Remove ASLR for an application -apps,  --applications,        Print a list of Applications -arch,  --architecture,        Single out an architecture to remove ASLR from -archs, --architectures,       Print all possible architectures, and if application/binary is provided, print all architectures present
+	-b,     --binary,              Remove ASLR for a Mach-O Executable -?/-h,  --help,                Print this message
 ```